-2) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including, without limitation, any online marketplace platform, sponsored search engine or ad-word providers, credit cards, banks, merchant account providers, third party processors and other payment processing service providers, and Internet search engines such as Google, Bing and Yahoo (collectively, the "Third Party Providers") shall:
+2) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including, without limitation, any online marketplace platforms, including but not limited to Walmart.com, sponsored search engine or ad-word providers, credit cards, banks, merchant account providers, third party processors and other payment processing service providers and payment processing platforms, including but not limited to Paypal and Payoneer, and Internet search engines such as Google, Bing and Yahoo (collectively, the "Third Party Providers") shall:

-- a. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of goods using without authorization the Beadnova Works; - b. disable and cease providing services to engage in the advertisements using the Beadnova Works or derivative works thereof; - c. take all steps necessary to prevent links from Defendants' Internet Stores from displaying in search results, including, but not limited to, removing links to Defendants' Internet Stores from any search index;
+- a. disable and cease providing services being used by Defendants, currently or in the future, to engage in the sale of goods using the Beadnova Mark and Beadnova Works; - b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of goods using without authorization the Beadnova Mark and Beadnova Works; - c. disable and cease providing services to engage in the advertisements using the Beadnova Mark and Beadnova Works or derivative works thereof; - d. take all steps necessary to prevent links from Defendants' Internet Stores from displaying in search results, including, but not limited to, removing links to Defendants' Internet Stores from any search index;